syncfusion-content/wpf-docs/wpf/Card-View/Controls-and-Components.md

 {% endhighlight %}

-## Card editing using keyborad and mouse interaction
+## Card editing using keyboard and mouse interaction

 You can edit the selected `CardViewItem` value by double-clicking on that item or by pressing the `F2` key.
 You can enable the editing by setting the value of the [CanEdit](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.CardView.html#Syncfusion_Windows_Tools_Controls_CardView_CanEdit) property as `true`.
 Otherwise, you will not be able to perform the edit operation.
 To get out from the editing mode, you need to press the `Esc` or `Enter` key.
 The default value of `CanEdit` property is `false`.